AAA3A-AAA3A/AAA3A-cogs/docs/repo_telemetry.rst

 more info on this in `their docs <https://docs.sentry.io/product/data-management-settings/scrubbing/server-side-scrubbing/>`_.

-Data collected is sent to Sentry directly and as such I cannot see your IP address.
+Data collected is sent to Sentry directly and as such I cannot see your IP address or your server/computer name.
 I will never share any data from Sentry that could be used to identify anyone or stuff that gets past the filters for removing sensitive data.